What is migration?

-According to the International Organisation for Migration (UN Migration Agency) any person who does not stay at his/her ‘habitual’ place of residence is considered a migrant regardless of his “(1) place of birth; (2) whether the movement is voluntary or involuntary; (3) what the causes for the movement are; or (4) what the length of the stay is.” (un.org)
+According to the International Organisation for Migration (IOM) any person who does not stay at his/her ‘habitual’ place of residence is considered a migrant, regardless of his “(1) place of birth; (2) whether the movement is voluntary or involuntary; (3) what the causes for the movement are; or (4) what the length of the stay is.” (un.org)

 What causes migration?

 Why do people stay or chose to move?
 There are various factors controlling the movement of people.
 Occasionally, the cause of movement or migration is visible but sometimes it is difficult to tell.
 Such causes of migration can be voluntary or forced.

 Push Factors: These are the factors that give people enough reason to emigrate or out-migrate from a certain region

 Pull Factors: These are the factors that attract people to a certain location and make them immigrate or in migrate.